 Price/Earnings Growth (PEG) Ratio

-The PEG ratio refines the P/E ratio by incorporating earnings growth rates into the analysis.
+I would say that the PEG ratio refines the P/E ratio by incorporating earnings growth rates into the analysis.
 It is designed to provide a more complete picture by evaluating whether a stock's high P/E ratio is justified by its growth prospects.
 A PEG ratio of 1 indicates a perfect correlation between market value and earnings growth, while a PEG greater than 1 may signal overvaluation, and less than 1 may suggest undervaluation.
 At the time of writing, Nvidia’s PEG ratio was 1.33, showing that the stock was likely overvalued.

 This metric is especially useful for comparing companies in high-growth industries like tech where high P/E ratios are common.
 This type of shorthand is very useful when you are considering putting money on a highly valued stock.